-Day-3: On day three, before the Sunrise, we reach the Keoladeo National Park or the Bharatpur Bird Sanctuary with cameras and food, water, etc packed up.
-Though there are various options for the tourists to explore the Sanctuary, usually the travelers either explore the sanctuary bicycles or cycle-rickshaws.
-This mosaic of grasslands, woodlands, swamps, and wetland…..the sanctuary offers more than 200 species of birds, 30+ species of mammals and species of snakes!
-The bird families in the park also include hundreds of aquatic birds that fly here in the winter months.
-So we spend half a day here in the company of SARUS CRANES, SPOT-BILLED PELICANS, BAR-HEADED AND GREYLAG GEESE, MANY DUCKS, INDIAN SPOTTED AND WHITE-TAILED EAGLE, SHIKRA, MANY WADERS, WAGTAILS & WARBLERS, RED-THROATED FLYCATCHER, various species of LARKS, AND PIPITS.
-After a half-day birding, I take the guests back to their hotel for a lunch and to check out.
-It is time to drive to the land of the Tiger – Ranthambore.
-We arrive at the Ranthambhore Tiger Reserve in the evening and checked in
+Day-3: On day three, we reached the Keoladeo National Park (or Bharatpur Bird Sanctuary) before sunrise with our cameras and some packed food and water.
+Though there are various options for the tourists to explore the Sanctuary, birders usually explore the sanctuary using bicycles or cycle rickshaws.
+This mosaic of grasslands, woodlands, swamps, and wetland offers more than 200 species of birds, 30+ species of mammals, and several species of snakes!
+Most of the birds here are the hundreds of aquatic birds that fly here in the winter months.
+We spent half a day here in the company of Sarus Cranes, Spot-billed Pelicans, Bar-headed and Greylag Geese, many ducks, Egyptian Vulture, Eastern Imperial Eagle, Shikra, waders, wagtails, warblers, and more.
+After a half-day birding, we returned to the hotel for lunch and to check out.
+It was time to drive to the land of the Tiger – Ranthambore.
+We arrived at the Ranthambhore Tiger Reserve in the evening and checked in

 1592 by Man Singh I is a sight to behold.
 The narrow lanes of the charming bazaars in the walled city are full of color and beckon you to buy handcrafted souvenirs, paintings, textiles, blue pottery, traditional jewelry, bangles etc. Every lane is a veritable treasure of some artistry, tie and dye art, gem cutting, and polishing, leather work, bangle making.
 You can see it all here.
-We also take you to a very interesting resort away from the city where the ambiance transports you to a traditional Rajasthani village where you can enjoy a traditional meal, local folk dance and music performances, puppet shows etc. After enjoying a full day in Jaipur I bring the tourists back to the hotel for dinner and overnight stay.
+We also take you to a very interesting resort away from the city where the ambiance transports you to a traditional Rajasthani village where you can enjoy a traditional meal, local folk dance and music performances, puppet shows etc. After enjoying a full day exploring the sights and sounds of Jaipur, we returned to the hotel for dinner and overnight stay.